chipsalliance/riscv-vector-tests/README.md

 This repository hosts unit tests generator for the RISC-V vector extension.

+## Features

+- Similar to [riscv-tests](https://github.com/riscv-software-src/riscv-tests), simple and easy to use
+- Self-verification by default, Co-simulator friendly
+- User-mode and machine-mode binaries
+- TestFloat3 integration
+- Support RV32 and RV64
+- Test SEW from e8 to e64
+- Test LMUL from mf8 to m8
+- Support VLEN from 64 to 4096
+- Support varies sub-extensions: Zvfh, Zvbb, Zvbc, Zvkg, Zvkned, Zvknha, Zvksed and Zvksh
+- Configurable, see `make help`

+## Limitations

+- All the tests are per instruction, and it is done more or less in the same fashion
+- Lack of tail/mask agnostic support (i.e. ta/ma)
+- Lack of fault-only-first testing
+- Lack of vstart testing
+- Lack of register group overlap testing
+- ... and more

+Overall, there are no coverage statistics or guarantees.

 ## How it works

 The Spike simulator is known as the RISC-V gold standard simulator, and although we don't know how Spike is tested, it does fully support the V extension.
 So we added [a custom special instruction](https://github.com/ksco/riscv-vector-tests/blob/6a23892a5ab0cc72f4867cc95186b3528c99c2a0/pspike/pspike.cc#L20) to Spike, and for any test, let it automatically generate a reference result for that test.
 This way, we generate tests for all instructions almost automatically.
 Under this framework, all we have to do is write a [simple config file for each instruction](configs/).